Addiction specialists dedicate their careers to helping those with substance abuse and chemical dependency reclaim their lives.

 What is motivational interviewing in addiction treatment?

 When applied to the problem of addiction, motivational interviewing can help prepare an individual for the monumental change involved when deciding to quit using drugs or alcohol.
 The technique of MI is client-centered.
 This means that the therapy revolves around the individual and their goals and needs, rather than what the therapist views as the best thing for the client.
 One of the major battles within an individual who is deciding to quit using is whether or not they truly want to.
-They may know they need to and have every reason in the world to quit, but struggle with the many fears associated with sobriety.
-In this way, MI can help the client identify what they want out of life, and assist them in reaching that goal.
+They may know they need to and have every reason in the world to quit, but they struggle with the many fears associated with sobriety.
+In this way, MI can help the client identify what they want out of life and assist them in reaching that goal.
 This approach can be very empowering to a person who has felt ruled by their addiction and beaten down by the “shoulds” (“I should quit.”
 “I should want to quit.” etc.) In this way, they are able to create the life they wish for, with the help of their therapist.

 Behavioral Therapies | National Institute on Drug Abuse (NIDA). (n.d.).
 Retrieved January, 2017.